noxtoby/internal/docs/Contributing/documentation_guidelines.md

 As a prerequisite to starting new documentation, you should have an idea of where this tutorial may fit in the context of the site. `just-the-docs`' structure allows us to create nested directories (folders) so we can organize our thoughts and documents efficiently.
 If this documentation fits under another topic, please create a new file in the appropriate folder.
 Otherwise, create a new folder for the topic.

-All folders should fall under `PennLINC.github.io/docs/`, and often a single markdown file is enough for some documentation — it would be the 'homepage' of that topic.
+All folders should fall under `internal/docs/`, and often a single markdown file is enough for some documentation — it would be the 'homepage' of that topic.

 For example, if I had a tutorial for my analysis pipeline named `foo`, I would create a topic directory and a markdown file (with the extension `.md`) in that directory to write the documentation:

-`PennLINC.github.io/docs/foo/foo_processing.md`
+`internal/docs/foo/foo_processing.md`

 In this case, you can create a new file right from the Github:

 <img src="/assets/images/adding_a_new_file.png" alt="">

-*Note: you don't have to explicitly create folders in the Github web interface; just type out your filename and path with backslashes and Github will automatically create the directory structure for you.*
+*Note: you don't have to explicitly create folders in the GitHub web interface; just type out your filename and path with backslashes and GitHub will automatically create the directory structure for you.*

 ## Scenario 2: Contributing to Existing Documentation

 If, on the other hand, you are contributing to existing documentation, then the process is simpler.
-All you will need to do is navigate to the file on Github, and click the edit button to begin editing:
+All you will need to do is navigate to the file on GitHub, and click the edit button to begin editing:

 <img src="/assets/images/editing_existing_file.png" alt="">